 Medical Knowledge | An audiologist must have a broad understanding of medicine as well as in-depth knowledge of audiology.
 An audiologist's medical knowledge and abilities enable him or her to accurately perform tests as well as identify and treat any issues that may be identified.
 The audiologist must also stay current on innovations in the profession in order to guarantee that all of their methodologies and diagnoses are up to date and that patients receive the best possible treatment. |

 Data Analysis | When diagnosing a patient, an audiologist will usually administer one or more tests to learn more about their issue.
-The audiologist's data analysis abilities allow them to examine the results of their testing to see what they say about the patient, and then utilize that knowledge to help determine the accurate diagnosis for their ailment. |
+The audiologist's data analysis abilities allow them to examine the results of their testing to see what they say about the patient and then utilize that knowledge to help determine the accurate diagnosis for their ailment. |

-Medical Technology | During the course of their profession, an audiologist will be exposed to a variety of medical technologies, ranging from simple instruments to electronic equipment and computer systems.
-To be successful in a modern medical context, an audiologist must be comfortable with using these technology instruments, since they are critical to accurately diagnosing and treating patients. |
+Medical Technology | During their profession, an audiologist will be exposed to a variety of medical technologies, ranging from simple instruments to electronic equipment and computer systems.
+To be successful in a modern medical context, an audiologist must be comfortable with using these technology instruments since they are critical to accurately diagnosing and treating patients. |

 Communication | In the medical field, being able to communicate properly is essential, especially when communicating with patients.
 There are moments during an audiologist's day when they must explain a disease or a recommended therapy to a patient or a patient's family who does not have a medical understanding.
 Strong communication skills enable the audiologist to convey the problem in a way that anybody, even those without medical knowledge, can comprehend. |